karl03/predictive-bms/timelog.md

 * *2.5 hours* Creating data logging application, begin working on communication
 * *8 hours* Creating circuit for testing, rewiring shunt resistor, removing INA226 onboard shunt, creating capacity counting code, refactoring, multiple calibration attempts with different techniques.

+## Week 9

+Note: I was ill and unable to do any work for weeks 9 and 10.

 ## Week 12

 ### 12 Dec 2023